GSA-TTS/FAC-transition-site/src/_collections/tribal/02-login.md

 image: walkthrough_02.png
 ---

-To search for Tribal audits, you **must** have an account with [Login.gov](http://login.gov) and have pre-approved access to these audits.

-[Creating a Login.gov account](https://login.gov/create-an-account/) is fully online and secure.
+[Creating a Login.gov account](https://login.gov/create-an-account/) is fully online, free and secure.
+Please register with the same email address that you used to request access from The FAC.
+Permission is tied directly to your email address, regardless of your name.